 ‘Gold’ Open Access – which levies an article processing charge (APC) to defray the costs of publishing – can remove barriers to access, but can increase barriers to publish.
 This is especially true for authors from low-income countries, independent scholars, and others without ready access to grant funding.
-In turn, organizations such as the Directory of Open Access Journals (DOAJ), Committee on Publication Ethics (COPE) and ‘Coalition S’ require journals to have APC waiver policies.
+In turn, groups such as ‘Coalition S’ require journals to have APC waiver policies and organizations such as the Directory of Open Access Journals (DOAJ) and the Committee on Publication Ethics (COPE) recommend transparency on this issue.
 To avoid potentially losing a pool of authors and to follow best practice, journals should carefully consider their position on APC waivers.

 Things to consider

 Journals may choose not to offer waivers, but obviously they would then be non-compliant with the requirements of key industry bodies.

 More commonly, journals offer APC waivers based on set criteria – such as the country where an author is based (often restricted to low- and middle-income countries) and an assessment of the amount of funding authors have.
 Journals often complement these criteria by using their own discretion on a case-by-case basis.

 The absence of a waiver policy may mean that some authors are unable to publish in a journal, which could lead to bad press and negative responses from parts of the community.
 Having an APC waiver policy in place can signal a journal’s adherence to industry best practice and reassure authors that the journal will consider their work.

 Waiving APCs reduces a journal’s potential income and may risk the journal’s long-term financial stability if not carefully managed.
 The potential risks to revenues can be assessed by analyzing historical publishing outputs from potential waiver countries.